 Make a representable story

-Before consulting your plans with your team and indulging them in a powerpoint representation, you can choose a better and wiser path to follow.
+Before consulting your plans with your team and indulging them in a PowerPoint representation, you can choose a better and wiser path to follow.
 Tableau enables you to make stories for better understanding.
-You can easily create your own story for your plan, product or services, by which your teams will understand better.
+You can easily create your own story for your plan, product, or services, which your teams will understand better.

 Share your conclusions

 After getting all the work done, you can also share your results and findings with your teams sitting at different locations with the help of Tableau Server or Tableau Online.

 Learn from Library

 |Related Article: Frequently Asked Tableau Interview Questions & Answers|